The AI Audit Becomes the Compliance Interface

 The United States has a softer but influential layer in NIST's AI Risk Management Framework.
 The AI RMF organizes risk management around Govern, Map, Measure, and Manage, and the Generative AI Profile released in 2024 adapts that structure to risks such as confabulation, dangerous capabilities, data privacy, cybersecurity, synthetic content, and human-AI configuration.
 GAO's AI accountability framework similarly organizes oversight around governance, data, performance, and monitoring, with questions for managers, auditors, and third-party assessors.

-Together, these systems show the new shape of AI accountability: not one magic test, but an evidence layer built from policies, records, metrics, roles, logs, evaluations, monitoring, and human responsibility.
+Together, these systems show the new shape of AI accountability: not one universal test, but an evidence layer built from policies, records, metrics, roles, logs, evaluations, monitoring, and human responsibility.

 The Assurance Market